-Greyhounds is a small village during World War Two.
+Greyhounds is set in a small village during World War Two.
 As the war rages around them, a group of residents attempt to put on a performance of Shakespeare’s Henry V, to raise money for their local Spitfire fund.

 Following two successful runs in 2017, the play is set to be performed at this year’s Edinburgh Fringe.
 Laura plays the part of Katherine, a young woman with a gift for spotting numbers and patterns.
 She struggles with social interaction and adapting to change, which leads others to think of her as strange.

 Laura wanted to portray the strength and resilience of someone who doesn’t fit in because of their ability to see the world differently.
 This, she says, is a feeling that many who struggle with their mental health will likely relate to.